This topic takes on average 55 minutes to read.

 Key features of an animal cell:

-Movement of proteins from RER through the Golgi apparatus to the outside of the cell:
+Movement of proteins from RER through the Golgi apparatus to the outside of a eukaryotic animal cell: